SmogDr/edar_coursebook/docs/02-rprog1.md

 meaningful comments in R scripts.
 This helps you remember what you did when you revisit your code later.

-> “You know you're brilliant, but maybe you'd like to understand what you did 2 weeks from now.” -- Linus Torvalds
+> <span style="color: blue;"> “You know you're brilliant, but maybe you'd like to understand what you did 2 weeks from now.” -- Linus Torvalds </span>

 ## The "package" system

 ### R packages

-> "Any doubts about R's big-league status should be put to rest, now that we have a Sudoku Puzzle Solver.
-Take that, SAS!" -- David Brahm (announcing the `sudoku` package), R-packages (January 2006)
+> <span style="color: blue;"> "Any doubts about R's big-league status should be put to rest, now that we have a Sudoku Puzzle Solver.
+Take that, SAS!" -- David Brahm (announcing the `sudoku` package), R-packages (January 2006) </span>

 Your original download of R is only a starting point.
 You can expand functionality of R with what are called *packages*, or extensions with new code